addyosmani/backbone-fundamentals/README.md

     ...
 ```

-Note how for templating the common practice of referencing a script by an ID (or other selector) and obtaining it's value is used.
-This of course requires that the template being accessed is implicitly defined in our markup.
-The following is the 'embedded' version of our template being referenced above:
+Note that for templating we refer to a script by an ID (or other selector).
+This of course requires that the template being accessed is defined in our markup.
+The following is the 'embedded' version of our template the initialize function above refers to:

 <pre>
 &lt;script type=&quot;text/template&quot; id=&quot;item-template&quot;&gt;